sql-js/sql.js/README.md

 ## Usage

-By default, *sql.js* uses [wasm](https://developer.mozilla.org/en-US/docs/WebAssembly), and thus needs to load a .wasm file in addition to the javascript library.
-You can find this file in `./node_modules/sql.js/dist/sql-wasm.wasm` after installing sql.js from npm, and add it to your static assets.
-Alternatively, you can load the file from a CDN :
+By default, *sql.js* uses [wasm](https://developer.mozilla.org/en-US/docs/WebAssembly), and thus needs to load a `.wasm` file in addition to the javascript library.
+You can find this file in `./node_modules/sql.js/dist/sql-wasm.wasm` after installing sql.js from npm, and add it to your static assets or load it from a CDN.
+Then use the [`locateFile`](https://emscripten.org/docs/api_reference/module.html#Module.locateFile) property of the configuration object passed to `initSqlJs` to indicate where the file is:

 ```javascript
 const initSqlJs = require('sql.js');